 Essential to thriving is being adaptive and navigating a good fit with one’s environment.

-Just like a plant thrives by continuously growing towards the sun despite obstacles, thriving compels our own adaptive growth towards our greatest aims in life.
-Thriving well amidst obstacles and with vitality requires staying grounded, connected, and directed.
+Just like a plant thrives by growing towards the sun despite obstacles, thriving entails our own adaptive growth toward our greatest aims in life.
+Thriving amidst obstacles requires staying grounded, connected, and directed.

 Like a plant, we need to be rooted in good soil.
-Stay grounded in your physical body, feelings, and ideals and values.
-Pay attention to what brings you joy in these trying moments, and pursue more of that.
-Science shows that positive emotions relax our brains and motivate us to be more kind, be more creative, and take positive action1.
+Attune and stay grounded in your physical body, feelings, ideals, and values.
+Pay attention to what brings you joy – even during difficult moments – and pursue more of that.
+Science shows that positive emotions relax our brains and motivate us to be more kind, more creative, and to take positive action.
+(1)

-Opposite to the invigorating effect of positive emotions, anxiety and fear can hijack these vital processes2-3.
-As Dr. Richard Davidson says, just as we exercise our bodies, we must exercise our brains.
-His research has demonstrated how meditation is effective to promote attention, focus, resilience, and purpose.
+Opposite of the invigorating effects of positive emotions, anxiety and fear can hijack vital processes.
+(2-3) As Dr. Richard Davidson says, just as we exercise our bodies, we must exercise our brains.
+His research has demonstrated how meditation is effective in promoting attention, focus, resilience, and purpose.

-Furthermore, psychological science demonstrates how individuals with clarity about their beliefs and values and whose actions align with their priorities, report higher levels of wellbeing and life satisfaction.
-The coronavirus pandemic affords an opportunity to reconsider your most deeply held beliefs and how aligned these are with your activities and obligations.
-Take measures to be aware of your body, feelings, and beliefs through quiet meditation, mindful breathing, prayers, journaling and/or reflection.
+Furthermore, psychological science indicates that individuals with clarity about their beliefs and values, and whose actions align with their priorities, report higher levels of wellbeing and life satisfaction.
+Consider your most deeply held beliefs and how aligned these are with your activities and obligations.
+Take measures to be aware of your body, feelings, and beliefs through quiet meditation, mindful breathing, prayers, journaling, and/or reflection.

 For many trees and plants, intertwined root systems keep them stable even in stormy weather.
-In these stormy days of social distancing, you still need people close—emotionally if not physically.
-Our planetary pause creates space to take stock of how we spend our relational energy.
-In a day when people report higher levels of loneliness than ever before, we need to re-evaluate our social connections and what is meant by our “friends4.”
-Research demonstrates that high numbers of social media friends or followers do not result in feeling known or loved.
+During times of change and difficulty, you need people close, both emotionally and physically.
+Create space to take stock of how you spend your relational energy.
+In a day when people report higher levels of loneliness than ever before, we need to re-evaluate our social connections and what is meant by our “friends.”
+(4) Research demonstrates that high numbers of social media friends or followers do not result in feeling known or loved.

-Stay connected to your deepest convictions.
-Do not allow panic, shopping (even for toilet paper), cooking, or social media get in the way of your spiritual needs.
-We will each experience spirituality in different ways during this crisis.
+Stay connected to your deepest convictions and spiritual needs.
+We will each experience spirituality in different ways during times of change and difficulty.
 Some will rely more on God or their understanding of a higher power.
 Others will feel confused, despondent, and even angry.
-Take hope knowing that you are a part of something bigger than any of your emotions—whether good or bad8.
+Take hope knowing that you are a part of something bigger.
+(7)

-Just as a plant relentlessly grows towards the sun, thriving entails keeping oriented towards your purpose.
+Just as a plant relentlessly grows towards the sun, thriving and healthy spirituality entail keeping oriented towards your purpose.
 Stay directed towards your beliefs and ideals as your source of hope, strength, and meaning.
 Take time to reflect on the story of your life in the broader context of this world.
 What is your role in your local community and the global world?
 Who have you been and who are you in the process of still becoming?

-One thing that has become apparent in the pandemic is that we are all in this together.
-Based on psychological science, I recommend that you reflect on three things regarding your purpose: your uniqueness, the needs of the broader world that you can contribute to, and how you are called to become more like Christ.
-Even during quarantine, ask how can your skills and passions be used for a greater purpose in the world?
+I recommend that you reflect on three things regarding your purpose: your uniqueness, the needs of the broader world that you can contribute to, and from the Christian perspective, how you are called to become more like Christ.
+Ask how your skills and passions can be used for a greater purpose in the world?
 How are you helping others beyond your household?
 Who can you reach out to and encourage or help?
 Those who thrive cultivate an ability to stay aware and attuned to themselves and the world around them.
 Those who thrive are able to align their values and goals with the well-being of others.
 They are able to live out their convictions, assessing and adjusting when necessary.

 Disruption brings disorientation, and we need to ensure that we stay grounded, connected, and directed—with and for ourselves, others, and our higher purpose.

-Thriving doesn’t simply push away the difficult challenges, but embraces them with conviction.
+Thriving and healthy spirituality don’t simply push away difficult challenges, but rather they embrace them with conviction.

-4. Twenge, J. M. (2017). iGen: Why Today’s Super-Connected Kids Are Growing Up Less Rebellious, More Tolerant, Less Happy–asnd Completely Unprepared for Adulthood.
+- Twenge, J. M. (2017). iGen: Why Today’s Super-Connected Kids Are Growing Up Less Rebellious, More Tolerant, Less Happy–and Completely Unprepared for Adulthood.
 New York: Simon and Schuster.

-7. Check out Terry and Sharon Hargraves candid and refreshing video on the pitfalls and opportunities for relationships in this time: https://youtu.be/9tpdwuQyjhs.
+- Check out Terry and Sharon Hargrave’s candid and refreshing video on the pitfalls and opportunities for relationships: https://youtu.be/9tpdwuQyjhs.